List of characters in the Breaking Bad franchise: Eladio Vuente

-Don Eladio Vuente (played by Steven Bauer) is the head of a drug cartel in Ciudad Juárez which includes Juan Bolsa, Hector Salamanca, and Salamanca's nephews.
+Don Eladio Vuente (played by Steven Bauer) is the head of a drug cartel in Ciudad Juárez that includes Juan Bolsa, Hector Salamanca, and Salamanca's nephews.
 He first met Gus Fring twenty years prior to the start of the series, when Gus and his partner Max proposed producing methamphetamine for the cartel.
 Unimpressed by their pitch, Eladio declined because the cartel preferred to continue distributing cocaine.
-After the meeting, Eladio had Hector execute Max as retaliation for manipulating him into a meeting, but spared Gus' life due to an unrevealed but powerful connection to Chile.
+After the meeting, Eladio had Hector execute Max as retaliation for manipulating him into a meeting, but spared Gus's life due to an unrevealed but powerful connection to Chile.
 He then forced Gus to work with the cartel under Eladio's terms, and Gus became the cartel's chief distributor in the American Southwest.

-Following the deaths of Juan Bolsa and the Cousins, and Gus' subsequent establishment of the meth superlab, Eladio orders retribution through his henchman Gaff, who hijacks meth deliveries and kills some of Gus' operatives.
+Following the deaths of Juan Bolsa and the Cousins, and Gus's subsequent establishment of the meth superlab, Eladio orders retribution, and his henchman Gaff hijacks meth deliveries and kills some of Gus's operatives.
 Gus agrees to Eladio's demands—the formula for the blue meth, the services of a chemist, and a 50 percent share of the business—and travels to the cartel's superlab with Mike and Jesse.
-After Jesse successfully cooks a batch, Eladio invites them to a party at his villa attended by multiple capos, who toast their new business venture with a bottle of premium tequila supplied by Gus.
+After Jesse cooks a batch, Eladio invites them to a party at his villa attended by his capos, who toast their new business venture with a bottle of Zafiro Añejo premium tequila supplied by Gus.
 Eladio chides Gus as someone who provides value to the organization, but periodically needs to be reminded of his place.
 The capos begin to collapse shortly after the toast, victims of the poison Gus put in the tequila.
-Eladio realizes that Gus, who vomited up the tequila soon after the toast, has betrayed him.
-He attempts to lunge at Gus but collapses dead into the swimming pool before reaching him.
+Gus had previously built up a tolerance to the poison, and intentionally vomited soon after the toast.
+Eladio realizes that Gus has betrayed him and attempts to lunge at him, but collapses dead into the swimming pool.

-Eladio first appears in Better Call Saul through a Season 3 flashback ("Sabrosito") in which he teases Hector because his cash tribute and gifts are inferior to Gus'.
+Eladio first appears in Better Call Saul through a Season 3 flashback ("Sabrosito") in which he teases Hector because his cash tribute and gifts are inferior to Gus's.
 In season 5 ("Something Unforgivable"), Eladio meets with Lalo and Nacho and gives his blessing to the Salamancas' plan for Nacho to manage their organization while Lalo hides from police and prosecutors in Mexico.
-Following Lalo's death in Season 6 ("Fun and Games"), Hector reveals the truth about Lalo's survival and correctly accuses Gus of having recently killed him.
-However, after Eladio affirms the facts surrounding Lalo's original supposed death, he dismisses Hector's accusations and sends him to bed.
-To maintain the peace, Eladio splits up the Albuquerque drug territory with Gus getting one half and the Salamanca's getting the other half.
+Following Lalo's death in Season 6 ("Fun and Games"), Hector reveals to Eladio that Lalo survived Gus's first attempt to kill him and accuses Gus of having recently killed him.
+With no evidence that Lalo survived the first attempt, Eladio dismisses Hector's accusations and sends him to bed.
+To maintain the peace, Eladio splits up the Albuquerque drug territory between Gus and Hector.
 He recognizes that Gus hates him which he says is fine as long as Gus remembers "who's boss".